×

 If you have not spent a lot of time in Crucita, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in Crucita depends on several factors.
 If you plan to stay in Crucita for a long period, buying a home could be a good investment.
 The real estate market in Ecuador is relatively stable, and property values tend to increase over time.
 Buying a home also gives you the freedom to modify and personalize your space as you wish.
 On the other hand, renting a home in Crucita can be a more flexible and less financially demanding option.
 Renting allows you to explore different neighborhoods and types of homes before making a long-term commitment.
 It also saves you from the responsibilities of home maintenance and property taxes.
 If you're considering buying, it's important to research the local real estate market, understand the buying process in Ecuador, and consider hiring a local real estate agent.
 If you're leaning towards renting, make sure to understand the terms of your lease agreement and your rights as a tenant in Ecuador.
-Ultimately, the decision to buy or rent a home in Crucita, Ecuador should be based on your personal circumstances, financial situation, and long-term plans," explained one expat living in Crucita, Ecuador.
+Ultimately, the decision to buy or rent a home in Crucita, Ecuador should be based on your personal circumstances, financial situation, and long-term plans," remarked one expat in Crucita, Ecuador.

 What should I pack when moving to Crucita?